Wonder Light UV Sterilizer GN-15 NSF 13 GPM 110V

 Q. What is the difference between the PC series and GN series?

 A. The PC series is a good quality, lower cost UV sterilizer.
 The lamps and sleeves are manufactured by an European company.
 The GN model is NSF certified and the lamps are made in the U.S. and are slightly higher quality than the PC series.
-Both do a good job however, as long as the water is clear and meets minimum standards for UV treatment.
 The GN series also comes with a flow control that fixes the flow so it cannot exceed 13 GPM.

 Q. Are there any special requirements or conditions my water must have, before I can consider using Ultraviolet Sterilizer to disinfect my water?